ahtmatrix/bioinformatics-scripts/README.md

-#biopython-scripts
+#bioinformatics-scripts
-A repo of scripts using the Biopython package.
+A repo of scripts using the Biopython package in Python and the Biostrings package in R.